• USD

 Wander where you wish

-Unlike many of the other parks in South Africa, Bontebok is open to wandering freely by yourself.
-A variety of trails are available, covering different physical and fitness capabilities.
+Unlike many other parks in South Africa, Bontebok is open to wandering along signed trails.
+A variety of routes are available, covering different fitness levels.
 The Acacia Route (1.6 km) is the shortest mapped route.
 It embraces beautiful vegetation and is easy to complete, even for less experienced hikers.

 A Blanket of Tranquility

-From the serene waters of the Breede River to the absence of large carnivores –the Caracal or “Rooikat” is the largest found in the park – the beauty of the fauna and flora and the songs of the wide assortment of birds, combined with the ever-present scenic view – Bontebok is a place where visitors leave feeling rested.
+From the serene waters of the Breede River to the absence of large carnivores – the caracal or “rooikat” is the largest found in the park – the beauty of the fauna and flora and the songs of the wide assortment of birds create a place where visitors leave feeling rested.

 Unique Sightings